DhirenWalia/DaTasty/README.md

 | **Generative AI** | LLMs and AI systems produce unreliable outputs when fed unreliable context |
 | **Operations** | Duplicate and inconsistent records create manual rework and inefficiency |

 The ceiling of any analysis — however sophisticated — is set by the quality of the data underneath it.
-DATATSTY exists to raise that floor *before* the analysis starts.
+DaTasty exists to raise that floor *before* the analysis starts.

 ---